MoniMurray/bookworms-et-al/README.md

 - Favicon.io - Used to create the website favicon.

-- Pillow - Imported to enable images to be viewed with the products in the models.
+- Pillow - Installed to enable images to be viewed with the products in the models.

+- Django Countries - Installed to use a drop-down list of Countries to choose from.

 - Adobe Photoshop - Used on site images to optimise sizes.